-All reimbursements are subject to Internal Revenue Service regulations, and will be reported in accordance with appropriate IRS rules.
-Reimbursements will be made through the District's payroll system, after submittal of a reimbursement request, with appropriate receipts attached, and approved by the employee's manager.
+All reimbursements are subject to Internal Revenue Service regulations and will be reported in accordance with appropriate IRS rules.
+Reimbursements will be made through the District's payroll system after submittal of a reimbursement request with appropriate receipts attached and approved by the Administrative Services Manager.
 Reimbursements will be processed on regularly scheduled payroll processing dates.